 The unit may not be working correctly, and since there are so many things that can go wrong with a furnace or an HVAC unit, it’s best to let a specialist take a look at it to determine what the problem is.
 It’s possible that some parts may need to be replaced in the unit, especially if it hasn’t been maintained over the years as it should be.
 Any specialist will tell you that a furnace or an HVAC unit should be maintained every single year.

-To schedule a service with a heater repair technician in the Garden Grove area, contact Dial One Sonshine today!
+To schedule a service with a heater repair technician in the Orange County area, contact Dial One Sonshine today!